We may earn money or products from the companies mentioned in this post. Merci!

-As a rule, an authentic recipe does not include cheese or onions…of any kind and the liquid ingredient is limited to cream not milk.
+As a rule, an authentic recipe does not include cheese or onions of any kind,.
+The liquid ingredient is limited to cream not milk.

 The original quiche ingredients are heavily influenced by the gastronomy of the Lorraine region of France.
 Needless to say, the influence of German cuisine is just as important in this corner of the country.

 While the full sized quiche makes a hearty meal, the mini version makes perfect finger food.
 This typically French savory pie is perfect for appetizers and welcomed at every family gathering.

 It is also ideal for a community banquet where muffin sized quiche results in a perfect portion.